LyneSultan/Skinly/README.md

 - As a user, I want to upload an image of my face, so I can detect my skin type.

-- As a user, I want to scan product ingredients using OCR, so I can see if they are suitable for my skin type.
+- As a user, I want to scan product ingredients, so I can see if they are suitable for my skin type.

 - As a user, I want to compare products across multiple online platforms to purchase the best skincare products.